Taguig People's Park: Landmarks and structures

 The park also features a small lake, fountains, a man-made waterfall, an aviary, amphitheater, pavilion, and gazebos, including a floating octagonal gazebo.
 The park's Artist Pavilion serves as a function hall and is a favorite venue for social activities and receptions such as wedding and birthdays.

-The park has swimming area which was then known as the Makati Aqua Sports Arena (MASA).
-It has an Olympic-sized swimming pool and a kid's pool.

 Andres Bonifacio Monument

-The park also had a monument dedicated to Andrés Bonifacio, which was designed by Filipino sculptor Juan Sajid Imao, son of National Artist Abdulmari Imao.
-It was erected by the people of the City of Makati in the year 1997 to commemorate Bonifacio's death centennial.

-By November 2017, the Bonifacio monument at the park was dismantled by the Department of Public Works and Highways to make way for the construction of Santa Monica–Lawton Bridge or Kalayaan Bridge, which would link Bonifacio Global City with Ortigas Center.
+The Andrés Bonifacio Monument was designed by Filipino sculptor Juan Sajid Imao, son of National Artist Abdulmari Imao.
+It was erected in 1997 to commemorate Bonifacio's death centennial.
+In November 2017, the Bonifacio monument was relocated by the Department of Public Works and Highways several meters to make way for the construction of Santa Monica–Lawton Bridge or Kalayaan Bridge, which would link Bonifacio Global City with Ortigas Center.